 When I was working on Python 101’s sequel, Python 201: Intermediate Python, I discovered Leanpub, which uses Markdown for their books and will take that format and convert it to all the output formats I wanted. the output looked nice and best of all, it had a proper Table of Contents.

-So my current toolchain is now to write in RestructuredText and use Pandoc to convert it to Markdown.
+So my current toolchain (as of early 2019) is now to write in RestructuredText and use Pandoc to convert it to Markdown.
 I do it this way to make it easier to switch back to my home-brewed book making scripts in case I decide to drop Leanpub for some reason.
 Frankly what I would like to do is create a script using ReportLab that can take Markdown or RestructuredText and turn it into a PDF.
 I suspect I could get something of equal quality going that route, at least for PDFs.

 Research and Development